T: 01227 816588/816666

-The Landscape Mangerment Service Level Statement provides a comprehensive overview of the services offered.
+The Landscape and Grounds Management Service Level Statement provides a comprehensive overview of the services offered.

-Please note: The Landscape team are not responsible for the collection of litter around the campus.
-Please see the Cleaning Section for details on campus cleaning.
+Please note that the Landscape and Grounds Management team are not responsible for the collection of litter around the campus.
+Please contact Estates Customer Services for any if you have an enquiry regarding litter.

-A comprehensive preventative maintenance schedule is undertaken throughout the year as agreed with the Landscape Manager.
-This includes but is not restricted to: mowing, hedge cutting, spraying & gardening, leaf clearing, all tree works, pitch line marking and fertilising.
+A comprehensive preventative maintenance schedule is undertaken throughout the year as agreed with the Head of FM and the Landscape and Grounds Supervisor.
+This includes but is not restricted to: mowing, hedge cutting, spraying and gardening, leaf clearing, all tree works, pitch line marking and fertilising.

-All landscape related defects should be reported to Estates Customer Services on telephone extension 16666 or via the online defect system.
-Bespoke requests are chargeable, if you would like a price for work, please log the details via our rechargeable works request form.
+All landscape and grounds related defects should be reported to Estates Customer Services on telephone extension 16666 or via the online defect system.
+Bespoke requests are chargeable.
+If you would like a price for work, please log the details using our rechargeable works request form.

 The University's Biodiversity and Sustainable Landscaping Strategy has been developed as part of our Environmental Management System which is certified to ISO14001:2015.
 This plan ensures that sustainability becomes an integral part of the day-to-day running of the University's outdoor spaces, through identification of the status of its habitats and the species present, and identifies key objectives for maintaining and enhancing biodiversity.

 The various habitats across campus are home to a wide variety of species including a number of protected species, most notable of which is the Great Crested Newt.
-The Landscape team ensures the protection of all species through compliance with all relavant legislation including the Wildlife and Countryside Act.
-Staff from the Landscape team are able to advise staff from other areas including projects and facilities management on thier responsibilities towards species and habitat protection.
+The Landscape and Grounds team ensures the protection of all species through compliance with all relavant legislation including the Wildlife and Countryside Act.
+Staff from the Landscape and Grounds team are able to advise staff from other areas including Projects and Facilities Management on their responsibilities towards species and habitat protection.

-The woodland areas are of great importance to the University and they are managed by the Landscape team in accordance with Forestry Commission guidelines and recommendations.
+The woodland areas are of great importance to the University and they are managed by the Landscape and Grounds Management team in accordance with Forestry Commission guidelines and recommendations.
 This sometimes means that certain trees have to be felled because of disease or instability.
 A Woodland Management Plan was prepared in September 2015 to include coppicing and other woodland management practices for Bluebell Wood, Park Wood and Brotherhood Wood.
 Some management of the woodland formed part of the planning requirement for the development of the new Sibson building.
-Whenever possible information will be given on the web relating to this area of the Landscape Maintenance Unit's work.
+Whenever possible information will be given on the web relating to this area of Landscape and Grounds Management work.

 - Upper and lower Eliot College